axfreeman/capitalism-9.0/announcements.md

 # Capitalism 9.0 announcements 2/27/2018 9:48:22 AM

+## 2/28/2018 9:04:22 AM

+Intermediate restructure to allow user to select pricing, labour supply response and melt response No new executable as yet, because though the graphic interface works, the simulation has not been benchtested

 ## 2/27/2018 9:48:37 AM

 Icon-styled graphic interface (That's what all the restructuring was for).